kilipan/nasin-toki/README.md

 `kin la ma li sike e suno` - "Furthermore, the earth revolves around the sun."

 Examples of different placement:
-`ona kin li pali e lipu` - "They write a book, too [among other writers of books]."
+`ona kin li pali e lipu` - "*They write* a book, too [among other writers of books]."
-`ona li pali kin e lipu` - "They write a book, too [among other things being done to the book]."
+`ona li pali kin e lipu` - "They *write* a book, too [among other things being done to the book]."
-`ona li pali e lipu kin` - "They write a book, too [among other things being created]."
+`ona li pali e lipu kin` - "They write a *book*, too [among other things being created]."
-Note that these sentences can all be translated the same in English.
+Note that these sentences can all be translated the same in English, potentially with differences in stress.
 While they have slightly different focus, interpreting this too strictly is not advisable.

 ### the pseudo-particle `ala`
 As we've seen in the section on [negation](https://github.com/kilipan/nasin-toki#negation),